 I'm not going to bother getting into the absolute absurdity of the plots - as Moe once said to Homer, "That's the stupidest story I've ever heard, and I've read the entire Sweet Valley High series."
 A quick example: One whole book revolves around Rosa, who is ashamed to admit to the rest of the SVH gang that she's Mexican - and yes, these books were supposed to take place in SOUTHERN CALIFORNIA.
 Apparently the (presumably) adult ghostwriters were even more retarded than I was at age twelve.

-Anyway, for all the new moms out there - are you eager to find a way to let your young girls know that they are worthless unless they're thin, blond and mentally retarded?
 "OK!"
 Great news!
 The Sweet Valley High series is being re-released in 2008!
 That's right, I guess Francine Pascal has blown through all her money from the original run (seventy years of hair bleach and sweater/scarf sets that almost match can't be cheap) and has decided to inflict her "creative" bile on a whole new generation of young girls.
 Luckily, girls today have much better role models to idolize: Britney Spears and that Kardashian whore, for example.
 By the way, here's a picture of Francine, probably taken somewhere around Secca Lake.
 Is anyone surprised that the bitch is (kind of) thin and blond?
 She could totally be mistaken for the twins' great grandmother.

 How did this idea get the green light?
 Even through my own considerable retardation I was able to call bullshit on these plotlines...are pre-teens today really going to jump at the chance to read about a bunch of teenage virgins who cry at the mention of beer or marijuana?
 Doubtful.
 Seriously, by the end of the series the twins were fighting werewolves and fending off crazy look-alike serial killers.
 Even Survivor is more realistic than what went on in and around Casa Wakefield.

-Case in point: I was at Subway the other day, waiting patiently for my Veggie Delite sub (oh, I could totally go for one of those right now), shamelessly eavesdropping on a group of pre-teens behind me.
+(oh, I could totally go for one of those right now), shamelessly eavesdropping on a group of pre-teens behind me.
 One of these ridiculous morons was loudly bragging about the fact that "the prostitution charges" against her had been dropped.
 Her sidekick (I think her name was Lois Waller) chimed in, "yeah, because you're under age."
 What the fuck?!?!
 Jessica Wakefield could legitimately pass judgement on these people.
 And sidenote, why do that shit in public?
 I mean, clearly you want attention, but WTF?
 "Oooh, you whore yourself out?
 HIGH FIVE!"
 Anyway, this is not exactly the generation to be shocked by Miller's point.

 Nice try, Pascal, but your days of making young girls feel like shit are over.
 I hope.